-At the beginning of 2013, there were around 32,000 foreign residents in Lithuania, representing around 1 per cent of the country’s population.
-This is one of the lowest numbers across the EU.
-Only Bulgaria, Poland and Slovakia have lower rates.
+At the beginning of 2016, there were around 41 thousand foreign residents in Lithuania, 5,5 thousand of them are citizens of the EU or EFTA member states.
+In one year, the number of foreigners, residing in Lithuania increased only by 0,3 thousand.
 Most foreigners in Lithuania are permanent residents.
 Many of them are of Russian, Belarusian and Ukrainian origin who arrived to Lithuania during the Soviet Union times and remained in the country after the restoration of independence in 1990.
-There are also foreigners who reside in Lithuania as family members, workers and students.
+There are also foreigners who reside in Lithuania as family members, persons engaging in lawful activities, workers or students.

 Who is a foreigner?